Nominations – about 18 months before the exhibition

 Exhibition – takes place every two years.

-The Artes Mundi Exhibition takes place at National Museum Cardiff and Chapter.
+The Artes Mundi Exhibition takes place at National Museum Cardiff and, occasionally, in other venues across Cardiff.
 The exhibition is made up of works, existing or new, selected by the curator in discussion with the artists.
 Planning begins as soon as the shortlist has been announced.

 The Artes Mundi Exhibition also opens up a number of opportunities for local artists in the form of networking and professional development.
 Each cycle Artes Mundi looks for applicants for the LiveGuide programme, Workshop Leaders and for volunteer placements.
 The shortlisted artists, selectors and judges are taken on studio visits and to local galleries opening up networking opportunities.
 There is also a conference held in conjunction with each exhibition creating a platform for debate; an event created especially for people starting out their careers offering them the opportunity to respond critically to the exhibition.